War3Evo/gtDelphi/CommandPrompt/README.md

   https://stackoverflow.com/questions/10598313/communicate-with-command-prompt-through-delphi

 In order to use SSH using this component you will need to target Windows 64-bit mode.
+I'm right now working on building a SSH component that uses this component.